-L. Responsible Authority
+M. Responsible Authority

-"Responsible authority" means building principal.
+"Responsible authority" means [designate title and actual name of individual].

-M. Student
+N. Student

 "Student" includes any individual who is or has been in attendance, enrolled, or registered at the school district and regarding whom the school district maintains education records.
 Student also includes applicants for enrollment or registration at the school district and individuals who receive shared time educational services from the school district.